Sohou08/AWS_cloud/Jump box/Step.md

 * NAT instance: Possibility to add Elastic IP for more flexibility of your instance.

 In AWS management console, Choice EC2 then Launch instance.
 In the left navigation pane, choice community and search <amzn-ami-vpc-nat>, take in preference the first.
-Normally you obtain something in below :
+Normally, you obtain something following:
 ```

 ![4](https://user-images.githubusercontent.com/51121757/69834399-0765d380-1232-11ea-8479-3d1b176f3c73.PNG)